 Women Build

-What is the Women Build?
+What is Women Build?

 Habitat’s Women Build participants come together from all walks of life to build stronger, safer communities.
 Women and children make up the majority of people populating Habitat neighborhoods, as they are the most likely to be affected by poor living conditions.
 Women Build program recruits, educates, and encourages women to build and advocate for decent and affordable houses in their communities.